IN THE MATTER OF the Mortgage Brokerages, Lenders and Administrators Act, 2006,

 S.O.
 2006, c.
 29, as amended (the “Act”), in particular sections 38 and 39;

-On January 21, 2020, and by delegated authority from the Chief Executive Officer of the Financial Services Regulatory Authority of Ontario (the “Chief Executive Officer”), the Executive Vice President, Market Conduct, issued a Notice of Proposal to impose administrative penalties on Dostal for receiving, directly or indirectly, a fee or other remuneration for dealing or trading in mortgages, from a person or entity other than the brokerage on whose behalf Dostal was authorized to deal or trade in mortgages, contrary to section 4(1) of Ontario Regulation 187/08 under the Act.
+On September 1, 2020, and by delegated authority from the Chief Executive Officer of the Financial Services Regulatory Authority of Ontario (the “Chief Executive Officer”), the Director, Litigation and Enforcement (the “Director”), issued a Notice of Proposal to impose an administrative penalty in the amount of $15,000 on CDCM for giving or assisting in giving false or deceptive information to another person when carrying on the business of dealing in mortgages in Ontario, contrary to section 43(1) of the Act.

-A Request for Hearing (Form 1), dated February 2, 2020, was delivered to the Financial Services Tribunal (the “Tribunal”) in accordance with section 39(5) of the Act respecting the Notice of Proposal.
+A Request for Hearing (Form 1), dated September 22, 2020, was delivered to the Financial Services Tribunal (the “Tribunal”) by Galati on behalf of CDCM in accordance with section 39(5) of the Act respecting the Notice of Proposal.

-TAKE NOTICE THAT the Financial Services Regulatory Authority of Ontario will deliver an invoice to Stephen Dostal, with information as to where and how to pay the administrative penalties.
-Dostal must pay the administrative penalties no later than twelve
+TAKE NOTICE THAT the Financial Services Regulatory Authority of Ontario will deliver an invoice to Canadian Development Capital & Mortgage Services Inc. with information as to where and how to pay the administrative penalty.
+Canadian Development Capital & Mortgage Services Inc. must pay the administrative penalty no later than thirty (30) months after the date of the invoice.

-If Stephen Dostal fails to pay the administrative penalties in accordance with the terms of this Order, the Chief Executive Officer may file the Order with the Superior Court of Justice and the Order may be enforced as if it were an order of the court.
+If Canadian Development Capital & Mortgage Services Inc. fails to pay the administrative penalty in accordance with the terms of this Order, the Chief Executive Officer may file the Order with the Superior Court of Justice and the Order may be enforced as if it were an order of the court.
 An administrative penalty that is not paid in accordance with the terms of the order imposing the penalty is a debt due to the Crown and is enforceable as such.

 Original signed by